 In building and maintaining this website, secure practices are followed to protect the website itself, and to protect your privacy and your computer’s security.
 The Web Admin keeps up-to-date on the latest security issues and procedures for the Web and for WordPress, and implements them as soon as possible.

-Some technologies are used which may expose your data to third parties.
+Some technologies are used which may expose your data to third parties (other websites or entities).
 Just like the trade-offs of life, we only use these where the benefits outweigh the compromise.
 Wherever possible we change, disable, or delete code that may track you or compromise your data.
 These are listed in the rest of this article, and you can see the things you can do to protect yourself below

 → Ethical design:

 “Design” means not just the visual design of the web pages.
 It also means how the website is structured, what technologies are used, and more.
 We do our best to follow the principles of Ethical Design.
 This means that in building and coding the website, we try to always keep in mind your rights and your experience — not just what is easier for us to do!

 We do not publish any person’s name, contact or other information, or image unless explicitly authorized by that person.
 In the case of photos, we are showing images with people in them — this has been requested by many people as well the site owner — and does seem necessary to give some life to the idea of Khao Tham Center 🙂 But images are chosen which do not show faces, or, faces are blurred out — again, unless showing their image is explicitly authorized by that person.

 We will never knowingly disclose your information to anyone.
 Ever.

 What is “your data”?
 This means, any piece of information that can identify you, such as your name, address, phone, bank account number, etc. It also includes information you don’t see that is passed over the Web, such as the IP number of your connection, cookies, and more.

 Secure connection: This website uses “https”, which means that all connections between your computer and the web server are encrypted.